seeramaheswari/Employee_project/README.md

 >Salary hikes  and promotion planning to the based on their performance and loyalty

 >Giving flexible work hours timings to reduce to attriton rate.

+>Giving remote work options for the long distance employees to reduce attrition.

 ### 🎯 Final Business Impact